xujingzhou/3DModelCheck/README.md

 # 3DModelCheck
-check and repair of the 3d model file
+check and repair for the 3d model file